 Exposure Fusion

-Exposure Fusion improves visibility by selectively adjusting brightness across the frame.
-Most games rely on a single global tonemapper, which can leave shadows crushed or highlights blown.
-This shader adds a localized response, effectively lifting dark areas and taming bright ones without wrecking overall contrast.
+iMMERSE Pro: Exposure Fusion is an intelligent exposure optimization shader that improves visibility by selectively adjusting brightness across the frame.
+Most games rely on a single global tonemapper, which can result in crushed shadows or blown highlights.
+This shader adds localized exposure response, effectively lifting dark areas and taming bright ones while preserving overall contrast and image quality.

 Target Brightness